1.1.P.415 Principal carer - foster care

 the person providing the actual daily care (usually the foster carer).

-Explanation: The person would be deemed to be providing the 'whole or substantial care' required by 5(2)(b), and would therefore be the principal carer.
+Explanation: The person would be deemed to be providing the 'whole or substantial care' required by section 5(2)(b), and would therefore be the principal carer.

 Shared care in foster care situations